oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_drg_attachment_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The OCID of the route table the DRG attachment will use.</div>
+                                            <div>The <a href='https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm'>OCID</a> of the route table used by the DRG attachment.</div>
                                             <div>If you don&#x27;t specify a route table here, the DRG attachment is created without an associated route table.
 The Networking service does NOT automatically associate the attached VCN&#x27;s default route table with the DRG attachment.
 For information about why you would associate a route table with a DRG attachment, see:</div>
                                             <div>* <a href='https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/transitrouting.htm'>Transit Routing: Access to Multiple VCNs in Same Region</a> * <a href='https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/transitroutingoracleservices.htm'>Transit Routing: Private Access to Oracle Services</a></div>
                                             <div>This parameter is updatable.</div>